Sweet & Swing: Conclusion

 The broadcast generally ends with Howard Caine reviewing certain aspects of that particular night's show, whilst Slow Train Blues fades in the background.
-The edition is then available on the Manx Radio website to be listened to again for the following seven days.
+The edition is then available on the Manx Radio website to be listened to again for the following seven days.In addition a library consisting of previous editions of the show going back several years are available in the form of a podcast.

 The presentational style of the programme is light-hearted, educational and informative.
 The programme has listeners as far away from the Isle of Man as the Philippines and New Zealand.

 While Manx Radio is a commercial radio station, Sweet & Swing is not interrupted by the playing of commercials.
-However since September 2022 the show has been sponsored by a Manx-based vintner.
+However for a time from September 2022 the show was sponsored by a Manx-based vintner.

 History

 The programme can trace its lineage from former Manx Radio programmes of a similar genre such as the late Jim Caine's previous jazz show and Manx Radio's Big Band Hour, which was presented by Mark White, a former BBC Radio Controller.
 Sweet & Swing bases its format on a mixture of music from British dance bands of the 1920s and 1930s and from the big band era.
 The show was originally presented solely by Jim Caine, but his workload was reduced following a bout of illness; this led some listeners to fear for the show's continuance.
 However, Howard Caine, employed primarily as a Manx Radio journalist and newscaster, then began presenting the main content of the show.

 During a broadcast on 16 December 2016, Howard Caine announced that the format of Manx Radio's 9pm Friday night music slot was to change from the beginning of 2017.
 Following the appointment of Alex Brindley as Manx Radio's Programme Controller, it was explained during the broadcast that a new programme relating to a more jazz-orientated presentation would occur, more resembling the previous Jim Caine's Jazz Show, with the new show to be called Jumpin' In.
 Transmissions began at the end of January, running through the winter period until the end of April, when it was again replaced by Sweet & Swing.
-The sister programmes then continued to occupy specific transmission periods for the 9pm music slot on Friday nights, until October 2019 when Jumpin' In was allocated its own designated transmission slot on Saturday nights also at 9pm.
+The sister programmes then continued to occupy specific transmission periods for the 9 pm music slot on Friday nights, until October 2019 when Jumpin' In was allocated its own designated transmission slot on Saturday nights also at 9 pm.